samueldsingh/data-engineering/interview_questions/15-oops.md

 **Instance Methods:**

-An instance method is a method that operates on an instance (object) of a class.
-It takes the instance as its first argument (usually named `self`).
+- An instance method defines the behavior of the object.
+It operates on an instance variable (object) of a class.
+- It takes the instance as its first argument (usually named `self`).
 Instance methods can access instance variables and instance-specific data.
+- Instance methods require an object of its class to be created before it can be called.
+- To invoke an instance method, create an object of the class in which the method is defined.

 Use Case of Instance Methods:
 1. **Modifying Object State:** Instance methods are used to modify the state (attributes) of an object, providing behavior that operates on the instance's specific data.